All people are entitled to human rights and dignity regardless of country of origin or lack of documentation.

 U.S. Congress: Pass the Development, Relief and Education for Alien Minors (DREAM) Act, which allows children of undocumented immigrants temporary residency to allow them to pursue higher education.

-U.S. Congress: Repeal the 3 and 10 year bars preventing people from applying for legal status.
+U.S. Congress: Repeal the 3 and 10-year bars preventing people from applying for legal status.

-U.S. Congress: Provide habeas corpus for non-citizens, completely and without compromise.
+U.S. Congress: Provide habeas corpus for non-citizens.